-My short form resume is available on LinkedIn.
+My short-form resume is available on LinkedIn.
 This is a narrative resume in the long form.
-A long form resume helps you to see details of work that I have performed and a few projects that I have been involved in.
-It is partially sequential where I place the most current information at the front and then functional relating to my early work details.
+A long-form resume helps you to see details of the work that I have performed and a few projects that I have been involved in.
+It is partially sequential, where I place the most current information at the front and then functionally relate it to my early work details.

 MY CURRENT MISSION